 Orangutans saved as Malaysia foils high-seas smuggling bid

-KUALA LUMPUR: A pair of young orangutans, baby crocodiles and rare birds were among over 400 animals rescued from a boat off Malaysia as they were being smuggled from neighbouring Indonesia, officials said Monday (Sep 24).
+KUALA LUMPUR: A pair of young orangutans, baby crocodiles and rare birds were among more than 400 animals rescued from a boat off Malaysia as they were being smuggled from neighbouring Indonesia, officials said Monday (Sep 24).

 Three suspected Indonesian traffickers were arrested after customs officials thwarted the bid to transport the animals to Thailand in an operation Friday off the Malaysian holiday island Langkawi.